sumedha3/Credit_Card_Approva_prediction/README.md

 ## Fit a Logistic Regression Model to the Train Set:
 - Time to choose a model!
 Fit a logistic regression model to the training set.
 Logistic regression is a common choice for binary classification problems like credit card approval.

-## Making Predictions and Evaluating Performance:
+## Make Predictions and Evaluate Performance:
 - Once your model is trained, use it to make predictions on the test set.
 Evaluate its performance using appropriate metrics to ensure it's making accurate predictions.

 ## Grid Search to make the Model Perform Better: